cannlytics/cannlytics/cannlytics/readme.md

 The `cannlytics.data` module is a large toolbox for accessing, collecting, cleaning, augmenting, standardizing, saving, and analyzing cannabis data.
 See [the `cannlytics.data` documentation](https://github.com/cannlytics/cannlytics/tree/main/cannlytics/data) for more information on how to manage your cannabis data.

-### CoAs <a name="coas"></a>
+### COAs <a name="coas"></a>

-Certificates of analysis (CoAs) are abundant for cultivators, processors, retailers, and consumers too, but the data is often locked away.
+Certificates of analysis (COAs) are abundant for cultivators, processors, retailers, and consumers too, but the data is often locked away.
 Rich, valuable laboratory data so close, yet so far away! `CoADoc` puts these vital data points in your hands by parsing PDFs and URLs, finding **all the data**, standardizing the data, and cleanly returning the data to you.
 You can read more about using CoADoc in [the `cannlytics.data.coas` documentation](https://github.com/cannlytics/cannlytics/tree/main/cannlytics/data/coas).

 ### Market <a name="market"></a>